jonathanmartinez/spotahome-code-test/README.md

 First, download and run the server part: https://github.com/jonathanmartinez/spotahome-server-code-test/

-Once you have the server runing, you can run this app with:
+Once you have the server running, you can run this app with:

 ```javascript
 sudo npm install